-Engagement automation is a set of features designed for internal communicators to enhance the delivery of marketing-grade campaigns in the enterprise space.
-The engagement automation suite gives enterprise communicators the ability to build, plan, schedule, and measure complex campaigns that meet the growing demands of the modern workforce.
+Campaigns Automation is a set of features designed for internal communicators to enhance the delivery of marketing-grade campaigns in the enterprise space.
+The Engagement Automation suite gives enterprise communicators the ability to build, plan, schedule, and measure complex campaigns that meet the growing demands of the modern workforce.

 For the first time, internal communicators will have the ability to unite diverse communications channels in one manageable space that lets you leverage every opportunity to extend the reach of internal communications and deliver cohesive messaging across channels.

 One of the most innovative changes Engagement Automation brings to the enterprise is the ability to create workflows that support an engagement strategy akin to marketing approaches.
 By bringing together market-leading analytics and workflow engines, Engagement Automation provides an automated route to building engagement over time.